 Why You Should Give to the Camera Heritage Museum

-In the last few months since we became organized as a museum, we have been visited by people from 9 countries and 35 states.
+In the last few years, since 2011, we became organized as a non profit museum, we have been visited by people from over 100 countries and 48 states.
 Our visitors have included well-known photographers and representatives of internationally known camera collector groups.
 These collectors recognize the significance of our collection.

 Through the reach of the World Wide Web the Camera Heritage Museum’s website will give Staunton Virginia statewide, national and international recognition.
 And our visitors will bring added revenue to the tourism trade here.
 This is a win for the local community.